pawelzny/dotenv-loader/README.md

-# Dotenv-loader v.2.0.0
+# Dotenv-loader v2.0.1

 Load additional environmental variables from single .env file and manage them on runtime.
 With dotenv-loader you can easily access NodeJS environment variables from different sources.

 ## Description

 Variables are available from:

 * Environment created by NodeJS,
-* Exported in shell session,
+* Set for shell session,
-* Set by Apache/Nginx
-* Saved in custom .env file
+* Saved in custom .env file,

 For what do I need .env file?

 It is the easiest way to store all kind of secrets and manage application state.
 For example when many developers works on one application, everyone can independently defined its own database connection, API keys and other